 The Center for Teaching Excellence promotes teacher reflection, interdisciplinary conversations, the integration of technology and innovative pedagogies, and the advancement of excellence in classroom instruction.
 The center's purpose is to assist, rather than to assess, in the continued pursuit of perfecting the craft of teaching and learning.
 All practices follow the ethical guidelines established by the Professional and Organization Development Network.
 The center is a confidential resource on the faculty's side throughout this journey.
 To this goal:

-A bi-monthly report on select CTE activites by the numbers:
+A bi-monthly report on select CTE activities by the numbers: